4.6 Settlement agreements and other awards

 Personal credits within the meaning of section 5.07 of the Indian Residential Schools Settlement Agreement are also exempt.

-Compensation under the Indian Residential Schools Settlement Agreement may include some or all of the following:
+Compensation under the Indian Residential Schools Settlement Agreement may include one or more of the following:

 - Common Experience Payment (CEP) of $10,000 for the first school year plus $3,000 for each school year after that (exempt).